-Want to know how to build a fire pit?
-Fire pits are actually very easy to build yourself: all you really need is some good quality bricks.
+Learn how to build a fire pit and enjoy warmth in your garden on chilly nights, or use it as an extra grill for smoky flavoured food.
+We've got good news for you: DIY fire fits are easy, you just need some good quality bricks.
 This project is for a square fire pit, which is much easier to build than a round one and requires fewer steps.
 Of course, if you decide that a DIY fire pit isn't your thing after all, you can always buy one (keep scrolling for some suggestions of fire pits currently on sale).

 For more garden ideas, visit our hub page.